wpcodefactory/file-renaming-on-upload/readme.txt

 = 2.7.1 - 14/09/2026 =
 * Fix - Declared `Requires PHP` (7.0) in the readme and plugin header, matching the code syntax.
 * Fix - Upload-in-progress flag is now cleared when the upload finishes, fails, or the request ends, so sanitization can't leak after sideloads or failed uploads.
-* Fix - Progress bar AJAX endpoint now only reads option names registered by the plugin.
+* Fix - Progress bar AJAX endpoint now only reads option names declared by the plugin's own progress bar fields.
 * Fix - Post ID from request data is now validated against the current user's read access before it is used for the filename.

 = 2.7.0 - 10/09/2026 =